aladshaw3/ecosystem/README.md

 	+ clone the ecosystem project to your machine
 	+ type "make" in the ecosystem directory to build the project
 	+ type "make install" to install the executable to your /usr/local/bin
+	+ type "make lib" to build a shared library (used with some python scripts)
+	+ type "make all" to build the executable and a shared library

 * Configuration